Interview with Barca Academy's Denis Silva from La Masia Interview with Barca Academy's Denis Silva from La Masia

 Diane Scavuzzo interviewed Barca Academy new Technical Director Denis Silva — only a few days after he arrived from Barcelona, Spain.

-With a UEFA PRO License, a Ph.D., a Masters in Professional Performance of Team Sports and years of experience at the highest levels at La Masia, Silva has the complete backing of La Masia to develop youth soccer players and direct the only the FC Barcelona youth residential academy outside of Spain.
+With a UEFA PRO License, a Ph.D., a Master’s in Professional Performance of Team Sports, and years of experience at the highest levels at La Masia, Silva has La Masia’s complete backing to develop youth soccer players and direct the only FC Barcelona youth residential academy outside of Spain.

 Silva has contributed his talents at FC Barcelona’s famed youth development academy in Spain — La Masia — since 2010.
 Suffice it to say, he is ready for this challenge on American soil.
 Silva is a fabulous choice for developing the Barcelona’s famous methodology at the Barca Academy.

-The goal is to have the Barca Academy mirror La Masia — as this residential academy in the USA is the Catalan club’s only effort at creating a La Masia-like experience outside of their historic player development program.
-Graduates of La Masia include Lionel Messi, Andrés Iniesta, Xavi and many other high caliber professional soccer players.
+The goal is to have the Barca Academy mirror La Masia, as this residential academy in the USA is the Catalan club’s only effort at creating a La Masia-like experience outside of its historic player development program.
+Graduates of La Masia include Lionel Messi, Andrés Iniesta, Xavi, and many other high-caliber professional soccer players.

-Silva was the Professional Assistant Coach U18 for the last two years and was previously the U14 Head Coach — claiming many victories including the Catalan League 2016/17 championship as well as Catalonia Cup numerous times.
+Silva has been the Professional Assistant Coach for U18 for the last two years and was previously the head Coach for U14, claiming many victories, including the Catalan League 2016/17 championship and the Catalonia Cup numerous times.

 To play for Barcelona — to wear the famous crest —is a great accomplishment — even at the elite youth academy level in the USA.